Evan Vucci: George Floyd protests

 In 2020, Vucci covered the George Floyd protests for the Associated Press.
 Serving as the chief photographer for the Associated Press in Washington, D.C., he was part of the AP reporting team that won the 2021 Pulitzer Prize for Breaking News Photography.

 Attempted assassination of Donald Trump in Pennsylvania

 On July 13, 2024, Vucci photographed former President and Republican Party nominee Donald Trump being led off stage after surviving an assassination attempt, with Trump's fist raised in the air and blood on the right side of his face.
-The image was shared widely on social media and used as a cover image for Time.
+The most famous of those images was shared widely on social media and used as a cover image for Time.

 Marco Rubio passing a note to Donald Trump on Middle East peace deal

-On Oct 8, 2025, Vucci caught Secretary of State Marco Rubio passing a note to Donald Trump hinting a Middle East peace deal was near.
+On October 8, 2025, Vucci caught Secretary of State Marco Rubio passing a note to Donald Trump hinting a Middle East peace deal was near.

-Moments later, Trump told the room: “We’re very close to a deal in the Middle East.”
+Moments later, Trump told the room: "We're very close to a deal in the Middle East."